Grad.Dip.Ed., B.Mus.Hons., Grad.Cert.Mu.St., Dip.ABRSM

 A highly experienced arts leader, cellist, conductor, producer and educator, Emily brings a wealth of valuable knowledge & skills to the arts and education sector.
 Having established herself within an international network of arts education leaders, Emily has a deep understanding of best-practice music education and community engagement models.

 Emily founded Connecting the Dots in Music in 2018, seeking to demonstrate a more connected way of working that prioritises true community engagement.
 With an aim to proving the significant possibilities that collaboration holds, Emily has conceived and delivered a growing portfolio of pioneering projects - each one addressing an identified need within the current music ecosystem.
-The level of innovation and positive community impact of her most recent initiatives has received international attention by organisations including Carnegie Hall, London Symphony Orchestra, Jeunesses Musicales International and the Kennedy Center for the Performing Arts.
+These initiatives have received international attention by organisations including Carnegie Hall, London Symphony Orchestra, Jeunesses Musicales International and the Kennedy Center for the Performing Arts.
 By establishing Lullaby Project Australia, Emily formed an international partnership between Connecting the Dots in Music and Carnegie Hall.

-Selected to the Global Leaders Program in 2020, and supported by Arts SA, Emily is committed to achieving positive social impact through music and strengthening worldwide connections.
+Selected to the Global Leaders Program in 2020, and supported by Arts SA, Emily seeks to achieve positive social impact through music and strengthening worldwide connections.

 As a recipient of a 2019 Arts SA Development Grant and a 2014 NGS Scholarship holder, Emily has spent time with numerous arts organisations, government bodies and music leaders in the UK and US, including Berlin Philharmonic Orchestra, Voces8, London Symphony Orchestra, Wigmore Hall.
 She explored different examples of education partnerships, collaborative structures and collective leadership approaches, with a view to tailoring a unique platform for South Australia.
 In late 2019, Emily presented her research and concept to the SA Premier and Economic Advisory Panel.